citizen12/simpleblogtemplate/index.md

 ---
 title: Wes Osborne
-description: Vox clamantis at the Intersection of Myth and Technology
+description: Vox Clamantis at the Intersection of Myth and Technology
 layout: default
 ---